Duchess of York, Sarah Ferguson, not invited to coronation

 The Duchess of York has not been invited to King Charles's coronation next month, sources have confirmed.

-It is understood that there is no "ill will" about this decision from the duchess, Sarah Ferguson, who is said not to have expected to attend.
+It is understood that there is no "ill will" from the duchess, Sarah Ferguson, about this decision, who is said not to have expected to attend.

 Before her divorce in 1996, she was married to the King's younger brother, Prince Andrew.